 Having an overactive or underactive thyroid gland may cause hair loss in some people.

 Typically, autoimmune conditions are the most common causes of abnormal thyroid hormone levels.
-For example, Hashimoto’s disease often causes hypothyroidism, while Graves’ disease is commonly responsible for hyperthyroidism.
+For example, Hashimoto’s thyroiditis often causes hypothyroidism, while Graves’ disease is commonly responsible for hyperthyroidism.

 In this article, we examine the link between thyroid function and hair loss.
 We also look at possible treatment options and home remedies for thyroid-related hair loss.